nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * ```Finance Tools``` class provides an interface for users to utilize an array of finance calculator tools within it.
-* All ```LogicManager``` classes use the ```InputManager``` component to process user input, then use ```Logic``` component to perform the operation associated with the user input.
+* All ```LogicManager``` classes use the ```InputManager``` component to process user input, then use ```Logic``` component to perform the operation associated with the param handling.

 ## Logic Component